mariam15-dev/Git-newProject/README.md

-# XXX
+# Fakarni
-*xxx is a to-do list where you can save tasks you want to do.*
+*Fakarni is a to-do list where you can save tasks you want to do.*

 ## Table of Contents
 - Introduction